KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-tab.md

 The in-meeting tab is a Teams tab that displays content with the following dimensions:

-* **Width**: 280 pixels (with 20 pixels of padding on either side)
+* **Width**: 280 pixels for the webview area.
+There are 20 pixels of padding on the left and right sides of the webview.
 * **Height**: Full bleed to the bottom of the in-meeting tab.
-There are 20 pixels of padding between the pane header and the webview.
+There are 20 pixels of padding between the tab header and webview area.

 :::image type="content" source="../assets/images/calls-and-meetings/in-meeting-tab-anatomy.png" alt-text="Illustration showing the UI anatomy of a meeting extension in-meeting tab." border="false":::

 1. **App icon**: The entry point to the in-meeting tab.
-1. **in-meeting tab header**: Includes tab name, more actions, and dismiss button.
+1. **in-meeting tab header**: Includes the tab name.
 1. **Tab name**: The name of the tab instance.
-1. **More actions**: Provides options on hover that include:
-   * Reload the tab.
-   * Rename the tab.
-   * Mute notifications from the app during the meeting.
-   * Open app settings and About dialog.
-   * Remove the tab from the meeting.
 1. **Dismiss**: Dismisses the in-meeting tab.
 Always use the upper-right close icon instead of an action in the footer.
 1. **Webview**: Displays all third-party app content.

 ## Behavior

+### Scale

+Currently, the width of the in-meeting tab is fixed.

 ### Scrolling